 Still, I wouldn't buy these again, and they make me leery of future limited edition cupcake offerings.
 Now if you'll excuse me, I'll go back to watching PJ Sparkles on Youtube.

-Fans of these would also like: DIY Unicorn Cotton Candy Milkshakes, Legwarmers, Ribbon-Hairclips, Cotton Candy Oreos
+Fans of these would also like: DIY Unicorn Cotton Candy Milkshakes, Legwarmers, Ribbon-Hairclips, Cotton Candy Oreos,

 Keep Up with My Adventures on Social Media!